Know Your Onions: Marvel Cinematic Universe tie-ins

-The vial of green liquid that Freddy is tasked with delivering for Hydra in the episode is revealed to be part of the formula for the super soldier serum created by German scientist Abraham Erskine and first used by Hydra's leader, Johann Schmidt / Red Skull.
+The vial of green liquid that Malick is tasked with delivering for Hydra in the episode is revealed to be part of the formula for the super soldier serum created by German scientist Abraham Erskine and first used by Hydra's leader, Johann Schmidt / Red Skull.
 These characters and events are depicted in the MCU film Captain America: The First Avenger (2011).
-When Freddy survives the episode and successfully delivers the vial to Hydra, the events of the film are able to take place unaltered in the timeline.
+When Malick survives the episode and successfully delivers the vial to Hydra, the events of the film are able to take place unaltered in the timeline.

 Release

 "Know Your Onions" was first aired in the United States on ABC on June 3, 2020.

 Reception

 Ratings

 In the United States the episode received a 0.3 percent share among adults between the ages of 18 and 49, meaning that it was seen by 0.3 percent of all households in that demographic.
 It was watched by 1.50 million viewers.
 Both metrics were roughly even with the previous episode's ratings share and viewership performance.
 Within a week of release, "Know Your Onions" was watch by 2.53 million viewers.